xtcyclist/hash_join_codes_KNL/README.md

 * Xuntao Cheng, Bingsheng He, Xiaoli Du, and Chiew Tong Lau.
 2017.
 [A Study of Main-Memory Hash Joins on Many-core Processor: A Case with Intel Knights Landing Architecture](https://dl.acm.org/citation.cfm?id=3132847.3132916).
 In Proceedings of the 2017 ACM on Conference on Information and Knowledge Management (CIKM '17).
 ACM, New York, NY, USA, 657-666.
 DOI: https://doi.org/10.1145/3132847.3132916

+## Ongoing work

+Based on our exisiting study, we are exploing several directions to further exploit the many-core architecture and die-stacked High Bandwidth Memory for main-memory databases.
+We list three major directions in the following.
+By far, we have explored the first two directions and submitted our research manuscripts to related conferences.

+* Optimizing hash joins algorithms taking advantage of opportunities identified in exisiting studies
+* Deploying hash tables on many-core architectures with die-stacked High Bandwidth Memory
+* Optimizing query processing on such hardware platforms